 This is an example of a regular eCommerce conversion funnel or a user’s journey.
 Generally, users start their journey on an eCommerce website from a landing page and end with a purchase.

 |Number of visitors||1000||900||800||300||100|

 |Micro conversion||90%||89% (approx)||38% (approx)||32% (approx)|

 *This funnel is just for reference.
 The actual eCommerce funnel can have more subcategories.

-The micro-conversions, in this case, are the navigations from the landing page to the category page, product page, and finally to the shopping cart page.
-And, all the micro conversions lead to the same primary goal or macro conversion – a checkout.
+The micro-conversions, in this case, are the navigations from the landing page to the category page, the product page, and finally to the shopping cart page.
+And, all the micro-conversions lead to the same primary goal or macro conversion – a checkout.

 Now, if the company manages to optimize its product page and improve micro-conversions by 20%, here’s what it will look like:

 So, the number of checkouts or macro conversions for the company increased by 49% (100 to 149) due to a 20% change in a micro-conversion.
 This demonstrates the correlation between micro and macro conversions with reference to CRO.